plotly/documentation/_posts/plotly_js/README.md

   $ git checkout source-design-merge
   ```

+2. Check Ruby version `$ ruby --version`.
+We recommend using the same ruby version as gh-pages: https://pages.github.com/versions/.
+Note [RVM](https://rvm.io/rvm/install) is helpful for installing and managing ruby versions.

-2. Install bundler and a couple dependencies from the gemfile:
+3. Install bundler and a couple dependencies from the gemfile:

   ```
   $ gem install bundler